 In the paper we consider some of the issues emerging from the discrete wavelet analysis of popular bivariate spectral quantities such as the amplitude, phase and coherence spectra and the frequency-dependent time delay.
 The approach, introduced by Whitcher and Craigmile (2004), is based on a non-decimated version of the dual-tree complex wavelet transform of Kingsbury (1998, 2001) and Selesnick (2001), known as the maximal overlap discrete Hilbert wavelet transform (MODHWT) (see also Whitcher et al. 2005).
-Following Percival and Walden (2000), we concentrate exclusively on discrete wavelet analysis because it is a more natural way of handling discrete time series, especially in economics, where additionally we often operate on frequency bands instead of a single frequency such as in the case of a business cycle examination.
-The non-decimated (maximal overlap) version of the wavelet transform is also known as the continuous discrete wavelet transform, as it is continuous in time and discrete in scales in the sense that all (discrete) time units and only octave frequency bands (dyadic scales) are considered in the analysis.
+Following Percival and Walden (2000), we concentrate exclusively on discrete wavelet analysis treating it as a natural way of handling discrete time series, especially in economics, where additionally we often operate on frequency bands instead of a single frequency such as in the case of a business cycle examination.
+The non-decimated (maximal overlap) version of the wavelet transform, known also as the continuous discrete wavelet transform (Antoniadis and Gijbels 2002), is defined for all (discrete) time units and octave frequency bands (or dyadic scales).
 The MODHWT-based methodology encompasses the analysis performed with the usual maximal overlap discrete wavelet transform (MODWT) and goes beyond it producing quantities which directly correspond to the bivariate Fourier spectra.
-In the theoretical considerations we start with pointing out the need to modify the implementation scheme of the MODHWT in a way suggested in the context of the dualtree complex wavelet transform of Kingsbury and Selesnick (see, e.g., Selesnick et al. 2005).
+In our theoretical considerations we start with pointing out the need to modify the implementation scheme of the MODHWT in a way suggested in the context of the dual-tree complex wavelet transform of Kingsbury and Selesnick (see, e.g., Selesnick et al. 2005).
 Further, we show how the wavelet quantities can serve to approximate the Fourier cross-spectra and discuss issues connected with constructing confidence intervals (CIs) for them.
 Finally, via a broad set of simulation experiments we examine the small and large sample properties of two wavelet estimators of the scale-dependent time delay - a quantity measuring the causal distance between time series on a scale-by-scale basis.
 The estimators are: the wavelet cross-correlator (WCC) and the wavelet phase angle (WPA)-based estimator.
 Our results provide some practical guidelines for the empirical examination of short- and medium-term lead-lag relations for octave frequency bands, pointing out the better small sample performance of the WPA-based estimator, especially in the case of low signal-to-noise ratios (SNRs).
 In the empirical analysis of business cycle variability and synchronisation in the euro zone we utilize the two 'continuous discrete' wavelet transforms: the maximal overlap DWT and the MODHWT.
 From the point of view of an economist willing to study business cycles, the MODWT and MODHWT offer the following: